mahirshah/css-property-parser/README.md

 returns an empty array.

  * shorthandProperty - the shorthand property name.
 For example, "background" or "border".
  * returns an array containing the computed properties for the given shorthand property.
-Returns an empty array if the given property is not a valid property, or is not a shorthand property.
+Returns an empty array if the given property is not a valid property.

  ##### Examples
 ```js